zepif/Distributed_Lab_Challenge/Task #7. Pinatas/README.md

 cd 'Task #7.
 Pinatas'
 ```

-Use `bash g++ -o sol ...` to compile one of the solutions.
+Use `g++ -o sol ...` to compile one of the solutions.
 Then use other bash scripts as described.

 ### Time Spent